danielraffel/SwiftCatalyst/README.md

 ```
 You can create a folder like ~/Developer/MyApp and move your project there.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+---

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.